-The Company's General Meeting of Shareholders held on June 28, 2022 approved the appointment of Deloitte, S.L. and PricewaterhouseCoopers as auditors of the Company and its consolidated group for fiscal year 2022, within a joint audit system.
+The Company's General Meeting of Shareholders held on June 29, 2023 approved the appointment of Deloitte, S.L. as the statutory auditor of the Company and its consolidated group for fiscal year 2023.

-The Company's General Meeting of Shareholders held on June 28, 2022 approved the appointment of Deloitte, S.L. and PricewaterhouseCoopers as auditors of the Company and its consolidated group for fiscal year 2022, within a joint audit system.
-The number of uninterrupted fiscal years PwC has been auditing the Company and its consolidated group is 34 and 21, respectively.
-In turn, fiscal year 2017 was the first audited by Deloitte, S.L.
+The Company's General Meeting of Shareholders held on June 29, 2023 approved the appointment of Deloitte, S.L. as the statutory auditor of the Company and its consolidated group for fiscal year 2023.
+The number of uninterrupted fiscal years for Deloitte is 7 (from 2017 to 2022, both inclusive, the auditing of Deloitte, S.L. was done jointly with PriceWaterHouseCoopers, S.L.).
 The percentage of years is calculated from the year of the Company's IPO (2006) and not from its date of incorporation (1960).

-Duties of the Audit and Control Commission of the Company:
+Duties of the Company's Audit and Control Commission: